farbius/linux-vitis-zynq/external-tree/README.md

 ## buildroot project customization (output file is image.itb, that combines compiled kernel, devicetree and rootfs)
 Buildroot project allows to deliver ROOTFS file system and Linux kernel.
 For additional linux packages `_defconfig` files can be used.
-The structure of buildroot project:
+Also u-boot and ATF (for zynqmp) compilation are added The structure of buildroot project:
 ```
 external-tree/